dd9jn/rfc4880bis/crypto-refresh.md

 ## Symmetric-Key Encrypted Session Key Packets (Tag 3)

-The Symmetric-Key Encrypted Session Key packet holds the symmetric-key encryption of a session key used to encrypt a message.
+The Symmetric-Key Encrypted Session Key (SKESK) packet holds the symmetric-key encryption of a session key used to encrypt a message.
 Zero or more Public-Key Encrypted Session Key packets and/or Symmetric-Key Encrypted Session Key packets may precede a Symmetrically Encrypted Data packet that holds an encrypted message.
 The message is encrypted with a session key, and the session key is itself encrypted and stored in the Encrypted Session Key packet or the Symmetric-Key Encrypted Session Key packet.